Proton pump inhibitors

 • PPIs reduce the amount of acid made by your stomach.

-Examples of PPIs available in New Zealand include:
+Examples of PPIs available in Aotearoa New Zealand include:

 PPIs reduce the amount of acid made by your stomach.
-They are used to treat some conditions associated with high stomach acid affecting your stomach and gut, such as:
+They're used to treat some conditions associated with high stomach acid, such as:

-• gastro-oesophageal reflux disease (GORD), which is inflammation of the lining of your oesophagus (gut) due to stomach acid leaking up (refluxing) from your stomach
+• gastro-oesophageal reflux disease (GORD), which is inflammation of your oesophagus (the food pipe part of your gut) due to stomach acid leaking up (refluxing) from your stomach

 • peptic ulcers, which are small holes in the lining of your stomach (called stomach ulcers) or another part of your gut called the duodenum (called duodenal ulcers).

-• together with antibiotics to get rid of the bacteria called Helicobacter pylori, found in your stomach, which can cause ulcers
+• together with antibiotics to get rid of the bacteria called Helicobacter pylori, found in your stomach, which can cause ulcers.
+Most stomach ulcers are caused by a bacteria called Helicobacter pylori, which makes your stomach lining red and inflamed, and more likely to have ulcers

 • to treat a rare condition called Zollinger-Ellison syndrome.

-PPIs work by reducing the amount of acid that your stomach produces.
-They still allow enough acid to be made to digest your food, but by reducing the amount, they allow the lining of your stomach and oesophagus to heal.
-Most stomach ulcers are caused by a bacteria called Helicobacter pylori, which makes your stomach lining red and inflamed, and more likely to have ulcers.
-PPIs are used together with antibiotics to get rid of the bacteria.
+They still allow enough acid to be made to digest your food, but by reducing the amount, they allow the oesophagus and stomach lining to heal.
 PPIs are also prescribed for patients with GORD because, by reducing the amount of acid produced by your stomach, they reduce the burning of your oesophagus.

-PPIs are generally safe and well tolerated.
-However, to reduce the risk of side effects, it is important that you are on the lowest dose possible, for the shortest time possible.
-Depending on your condition, your doctor may prescribe a PPI that you only take as required to relieve your symptoms, rather than every day.
-In some cases, a regular dose taken each day is necessary.
+• PPIs are generally safe and well tolerated.
+However, to reduce the risk of side effects, it's important that you're on the lowest dose possible, for the shortest possible time.

 • reducing your daily dose of medicine

-• taking your medicine only when you experience the symptoms of heartburn and reflux (also known as on-demand therapy)
+• taking your medicine only when you experience any symptoms of heartburn and reflux (also known as on-demand therapy)

 • stopping treatment completely as your symptoms may not return.
 It may be best to reduce the dose over a few weeks before stopping.

-Rather than restart PPIs, your doctor may advise you to use medicines that contain both an antacid and an anti-foaming agent, such as Acidex oral liquid or Gaviscon Double Strength tablets.
+Rather than restarting your PPI, your healthcare provider may advise you to use medicines that contain both an antacid and an anti-foaming agent, such as Acidex oral liquid or Gaviscon Double Strength tablets.
 Alternatively, ranitidine tablets can be used.
 These can be effective for treating rebound acid secretion.
 You can use these medicines to relieve the symptoms when they occur.

-Talk to your doctor or pharmacist about how to manage rebound acid secretion.
+Talk to your healthcare provider or pharmacist about how to manage rebound acid secretion.

 The following links provide further information about PPIs.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.